joeshwoa/House_Price_Linear_Regression/README.md

 7. License

 ## Overview
-The Linear Regression project provides a practical demonstration of how to implement linear regression for both simple and multiple variables.
+The House Price Linear Regression project provides a practical demonstration of how to implement linear regression for both simple and multiple variables.
 It is designed to help users understand the underlying math, how to fit a model to data, and how to make predictions based on the trained model.

 ## Features
 Data preprocessing: Handle missing data, normalize features, and split data into training and testing sets.